litestar-org/litestar/docs/usage/responses.rst

        return Resource(id=1, name="my resource")

 In the example above, the route handler function returns an instance of the ``Resource`` pydantic class.
-This value will then be used by Starlite to construct an instance of the :class:`Response <starlite.response.Response>` class using defaults values: the response status code will be set to ``200`` and it's ``Content-Type`` header will be set to ``application/json``.
+This value will then be used by Litestar to construct an instance of the :class:`Response <litestar.response.Response>` class using defaults values: the response status code will be set to ``200`` and it's ``Content-Type`` header will be set to ``application/json``.
 The ``Resource`` instance will be serialized into JSON and set as the response body.